White House, senators seek Iran measure ahead of nuclear deadline

 “My sense is there’s a little momentum right now, and it doesn’t feel to me like we’re in a place where the president might do that, but who knows,” he told reporters at the Capitol.

-Corker said the protests in Iran made it more important that Washington not do anything to shift focus from Iran’s government.
+Corker said the protests in Iran made it more important that Washington not do anything to shift the focus from Iran’s government.
 “The last thing we need to do from my perspective would be to turn that attention to us,” he said.

+The United Nations Security Council is scheduled to meet Friday at 3 p.m.
+(2000 GMT) to discuss Iran, days after U.S. Ambassador to the UN Nikki Haley called for an emergency session to discuss the protests.

-U.S. Ambassador to the United Nations Nikki Haley called for emergency U.N. sessions on Iran, a proposal dismissed by Russia, another participant in the nuclear deal, as “harmful and destructive.”
+The U.S. proposal was dismissed by Russia, another participant in the nuclear deal, as “harmful and destructive,” with “no role for the United Nations Security Council in this issue.”

-A Security Council meeting on Iran was expected to take place in New York on Friday, unless Russia uses a procedural vote to stop it.
+A procedural vote which no council member can veto could be used to stop the meeting.
+If nine of the 15 countries on the council vote to stop the meeting that would end the discussion.

+“This is a matter of fundamental human rights for the Iranian people, but it is also a matter of international peace and security,” said Haley in a statement late on Thursday.

+“It will be telling if any country tries to deny the Security Council from even having this discussion.”

-Separately, the U.S. Treasury Department on Thursday sanctioned five Iranian-based entities it said were owned or controlled by a industrial firm responsible for developing and producing Iran’s solid-propellant ballistic missiles.
+Separately, the U.S. Treasury Department on Thursday sanctioned five Iranian-based entities it said were owned or controlled by an industrial firm responsible for developing and producing Iran’s solid-propellant ballistic missiles.

-“These sanctions target key entities involved in Iran’s ballistic missile program, which the Iranian regime prioritises over the economic well-being of the Iranian people,” U.S. Treasury Secretary Steven Mnuchin said in a statement.
+“These sanctions target key entities involved in Iran’s ballistic missile program, which the Iranian regime prioritizes over the economic well-being of the Iranian people,” U.S. Treasury Secretary Steven Mnuchin said in a statement.

 The department said the sanctioned entities - the Shahid Eslami Research Center, Shahid Kharrazi Industries, Shahid Moghaddam Industries, Shahid Sanikhani Industries and Shahid Shustari Industries - were subordinated to the Shahid Bakeri Industrial Group.